watterott/SilentStepStick/docs/FAQ.md

 ## What to consider when turning the power supply on or off?

-### Power on
+### SilentStepSticks with variable 3-5V logic voltage

-**SilentStepSticks with variable 3-5V logic voltage:**
+At power-up the motor voltage VM should come up first and then the logic voltage VIO and on power-down the logic voltage VIO should turned off at first and then the motor voltage VM.
+Because the internal logic of the TMC2xxx driver is powered from VM.

-The motor voltage VM should come up first and then the logic voltage VIO, because the internal logic of the TMC2xxx driver is powered from VM.
+### SilentStepSticks with 5V logic voltage

-**SilentStepSticks with 5V logic voltage:**
+There is no special power-up or power-down sequence needed.
-There is no special power up sequence needed.
+If the SilentStepStick is only powered with 5V (logic) then a current can flow backwards to VM.
+In this case no loads should be on VM (<=4V).
+Because the current will be drawn from the logic supply.

-If the SilentStepStick is only powered with 5V then a current can flow backwards to VM.
-In this case no loads should be on VM (<=4V), because the current will be drawn from the logic supply.
+### All SilentStepSticks
 Only after the logic voltage VIO is present and stable, the driver inputs (STEP, DIR, EN, CFG...) can be driven with a high level.

 A step pulse (moving) should only be done after the motor voltage VM is present and stable.